MikaMii8/InternshipDemo/README.md

 ## Overview
 Welcome!
 This repository contains a simple Question-and-Answer (Q&A) bot built using the Retrieval-Augmented Generation (RAG) approach.
 The bot utilizes Taylor Swift's song lyrics to answer questions, making it a fun and unique way to interact with her discography.

-The dataset used for this project can be found on Kaggle: [Taylor Swift Songs] (https://www.kaggle.com/datasets/PromptCloudHQ/taylor-swift-song-lyrics-from-all-the-albums).
+The dataset used for this project can be found on Kaggle: (https://www.kaggle.com/datasets/PromptCloudHQ/taylor-swift-song-lyrics-from-all-the-albums).

 ## Getting Started